ajmcginty/unc-mito/README.md

 This application allows users to:
 - View mitochondria from the H01 dataset in a grid layout
-- See each mitochondrion from multiple angles (top, front, side views)
+- See each mitochondrion from 360 degrees with 8 different angles
-- Open specific mitochondria directly in Neuroglancer for detailed inspection
 - Navigate through large sets of mitochondria with pagination
+- Generate and manage 3D visualizations with enhanced depth perception

 ## Data Sources